braintree/popup-bridge-ios/README.md

 - PopupBridge attaches to a WKWebView by [injecting a user script](https://developer.apple.com/reference/webkit/wkusercontentcontroller/1537448-adduserscript) to the page
   - This exposes a JavaScript interface (via `window.popupBridge`) for the web page to interact with the iOS code
-- The web page detects whether the page has access to `window.popupBridge`; if so, it uses `popupBridge.open` to open the popup URL
+- The web page detects whether the page has access to `window.popupBridge`; if so, it creates a ASWebAuthenticationSession to open the popup URL
-  - `popupBridge.open` creates a SFSafariViewController to open the popup URL and has its delegate present the view controller
   - The web page can also use `popupBridge.onComplete` as a callback
-- The popup web page uses a deep link URL to dismiss the popup
-  - The deep link URL should match a deep link URL type in Xcode
-  - The app delegate handles the deep link URL and forwards it to PopupBridge
-  - One way to avoid hard-coding the deep link is by adding it as a query parameter to the popup URL:

-    ```javascript
-      popupBridge.open(url + '?popupBridgeReturnUrlPrefix=' + popupBridge.getReturnUrlPrefix());
-    ```

-    - Optionally, you can add path components and query parameters to the deep link URL to return data to the parent page, which are provided in the payload of `popupBridge.onComplete`
-- If the user taps the **Done** button on the SFSafariViewController, `popupBridge.onComplete` gets called with the error and payload as `null` and the delegate dismisses the view controller
+- If the user taps the **Done** button on the ASWebAuthenticationSession, `popupBridge.onComplete` gets called with the error and payload as `null` and the delegate dismisses the view controller

 ### Who built PopupBridge?